Bad colors with Canon 5D Mark II (esp with dark photos)

 But to compare we really need the same scene shot with both a 40D and a 5DmkII.
 And even then it's not that unusual to see some difference from camera to camera.

-#3 Updated by angryziber - almost 6 years ago
+#3 Updated by angryziber - about 6 years ago

 Actually, I have discovered the root cause: I have been using the Landscape Picture Style, which boosts some colors in the embedded jpeg, making it very different from what darktable produces.